Data Analysis (Part 1)

 There are 19 openings remaining at this time.

+This course is part 1 of a 3-part series.
+Courses must be taken in order.
+All courses are offered 2-3 times per year.
 Data Analysis is quickly becoming one of the most sought-after skills in the workplace.
 Companies have vast amounts of data, but it is rare to have someone with the ability to analyze that data to see trends and make predictions.
 This course will give you a basic understanding of how to analyze data in a business setting.
 Businesses look for candidates with an understanding of how to analyze the data they have been collecting; this course will help you start on that journey.

 Unit 1 Understanding Data

 -Identify sources of Data

 -Discover methods of Collecting Data